Step One: Get from Mbeya to Malawi Border

 You will likely have to wait a bit until the minibus is full.
 The way south is beautiful as it goes along the shores of Lake Malawi, you might even be able to spot baboons – choose a place next to the left window to make sure you can enjoy the landscape.

-The drivers sometimes choose to make multiple stops to buy groceries, have lunch, buy ten kilos of potatoes or whatever it is they need that is on the way, so don’t expect this step to be a fast one.
+The drivers sometimes make multiple stops to buy groceries, have lunch, buy ten kilos of potatoes or whatever it is they need that is on the way, so don’t expect this step to be a fast one.

-Note that there are multiple roadblocks along the way in which officials might ask to see your passport or make questions about your destination.
+Note that there are multiple roadblocks along the way in which officials might ask to see your passport or enquire about your destination.
 Some of them didn’t ask me anything, others wanted to see my passport, one asked for a very detailed schedule of my next few days (so get creative) and one even demanded to see my Yellow Fever card even though it’s not a requirement for Malawi.

 Step Four: Take a Bus To Your Next Destination in Malawi